Light Adjustable Lens patient during lock-in with the Light Delivery Device (LDD)

 How the Light Adjustable Lens™ Works

-By the time we reach our mid-60s, most of us will develop cataracts—clouding of the eye’s natural lens that may cause blurry, dull, and distorted vision.1 If you’re preparing for cataract surgery and want to optimize your vision for your lifestyle, there’s an innovative option that gives you more control over your results: The Light Adjustable Lens (LAL®/LAL+®).
+By the time we reach our mid-60s, most of us will develop cataracts—clouding of the eye’s natural lens that may cause blurry, dull, and distorted vision.1 If you’re preparing for cataract surgery and want to optimize your vision for your lifestyle, there’s an innovative option that gives you more control over your results: The Light Adjustable Lens (LAL®).
 It’s the only intraocular lens (IOL) that allows your prescription to be adjusted in the eye after surgery, giving qualified patients the opportunity to achieve customized vision.

-Fixed IOLs Versus the Light Adjustable Lens
+How does the Light Adjustable Lens work?

 What to Expect After Surgery